Whittle, Frank (1907–1996)

 Gloster E.28/39, powered by a Whittle jet engine.

 Whittle was born in Earlsdon, a village which is part of the city of Coventry, Warwickshire, at a time when powered flight was still in its infancy.
 His boyhood coincided with the use of aircraft in the World War I, the formation of the RAF in 1918, and Alcock and Brown's flight across the Atlantic in 1919.
 Whittle grew up in an engineering environment, his father owning a general engineering business in Leamington Spa, and was particularly fascinated by aircraft.
 His interest in aviation was apparently sparked after seeing aircraft land on nearby Hearsall Common.
 The story goes that a plane came into land and blew his hat off, giving him the idea for the jet engine.
 After leaving school in 1923, he joined the RAF as an apprentice aircraft fitter.
 In 1926 he was selected for pilot training and entered the Royal Air Force (RAF) College in Cranwell in 1926 as a flight cadet and soon qualified as a pilot.
 He was posted to a fighter squadron in 1928 and served as a test pilot in 1931–32.

-The first jet engine
+First jet engine

 The planes of the 1920s, powered by piston engines with propellers providing the necessary thrust, were limited with respect to speed and altitude – as they would be for another two decades.
 But while at Cranwell, and aged only 21, Whittle began to consider the possibilities of jet propulsion.
 His senior thesis presented in 1928 set out his ideas for jet propulsion, but they were ridiculed and neither the government nor private industry would support him.